rithiksachdev/Flyhigh/README.md

 # Flyhigh
-Real time flight reservation system
+Real time flight results system

 ## This is a group project aimed at helping users get real time flight costs from diffrent websites and give best possible fare results